Skip to content

 The Lincoln Accommodation Team also has a website which you may wish to visit to view some of the accommodation options available and take a 360° tour of the rooms available.
 You can find out more on our Accommodation webpages.

-If you have any questions about registration/enrolment, please contact the University of Nottingham by email at ss-reception-qmc@nottingham.ac.uk.
+If you have any questions about registration/enrolment, please contact the University of Nottingham at ss-reception-qmc@nottingham.ac.uk

-If you have any questions about studying at Lincoln Medical School, please contact the Lincoln Medical School via email in the first instance at medicine@lincoln.ac.uk.
+If you have any questions about studying at the Lincoln campus, please contact the Lincoln Medical School via email in the first instance: medicine@lincoln.ac.uk.